Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means every hidden or hard-to-reach part of something.
-The phrase doesn’t literally refer to actual "nooks and crannies" but figuratively refers to a thorough search or inclusion of all areas.
+The idiom doesn’t literally refer to actual "nooks and crannies" but figuratively refers to a thorough search or inclusion of all areas.

 Origin: